less/old-lesscss.org/templates/pages/reference.md

     #808080 // hsl(90, 0%, 50%)
 ###contrast
 Choose which of two colors provides the greatest contrast with another.
 This is useful for ensuring that a color is readable against a background, which is also useful for accessibility compliance.
 This function works the same way as the [contrast function in Compass for SASS](http://compass-style.org/reference/compass/utilities/color/contrast/).
 In accordance with [WCAG 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef), colors are compared using their luma value, not their lightness.

+The light and dark parameters can be supplied in either order - the function will calculate their luma values and assign light and dark appropriately.

 Parameters: